 It will be installed as a Preference Pane item and will open an icon in the menubar and also a small window containing all the clipboard items.

 Be sure to adjust the settings via System Preferences Pane, otherwise you might get an always-open window blocking another windows – which is annoying for me personally.
 You also need to open System Preferences Pane if you want to close the app.
-For those who need visual help, please refer to the screencast.

 Have you used one of these or do you use other clipboard manager?
 Share your experience using the comment below.